siberianfox/tinygwiki/Stepper-Motors-and-Power-Supplies.md

 ## General

+### NEMA17 versus NEMA23
+TinyG is capable of delivering 2 amps per winding, and 2.5 amps per winding with cooling.
+Given that, we have never found a NEMA17 that would not work with TinyG, and almost every NEMA23 we have tried will work if rated up to about 3 amps per winding (with the caveat that you might not get full power if it calls for more than 2.5 amps).
+We also routinely run NEMA34's, but not at full power and therefore not in high mechanical load situations.

+### What's with the motor's rated voltage?
+The question comes up - can I run a motor with a rated voltage of 4.2 volts (for example) with a 24 volt supply?
+Will this burn out the motor?

+The motor's rated voltage is irrelevant and can be ignored.

+When running NEMA23's (or above) we recommend fan cooling.
+Note that most of the heat comes off the bottom copper, so be sure to provide air circulation for the bottom as well as the top.
 ### Finding the Coil Pairs on a stepper motor

 Bipolar motors have 4 wires (2 pairs), Unipolar motors typically have 6.
 Some other motors have 5, or 8, or whatever.
 8 wire motors are usually wired as 2 sets of bipolar windings (i.e. essentially 2 bipolars wired together).
 5 wire motors are usually in a "star" configuration that has a common ground and require a specialized driver.
 TinyG cannot drive 5 wire steppers.